dotnet/iot/src/devices/Seesaw/README.md

 This binding provides an Api which is close to the one provided by Adafruit themselves but also implements IGpioController so that available Gpio pins can be used in place of any 'on board' ones but using the standard IoT API.

-This binding was developed using the Adafruit Seesaw breakout board which uses the ATSAMD09 and the default firmware exposes the following capabilities
+This binding was developed using the Adafruit Seesaw breakout board which uses the ATSAMD09 and the default firmware exposes the following capabilities:

 * 3 x 12-bit ADC inputs
 * 3 x 8-bit PWM outputs